Config

 Config Shape

-Current nested config shape:
+Current nested file-config shape:

 {